Mig-uel/revature-pep/week_12/day_1/README.md

 ```

 This command will compile the application and start a development server.
 By default, the server runs on `http://localhost:4200/`.
 You can open this URL in your web browser to see your Angular application in action.
 The development server also supports live reloading, so any changes you make to the source code will automatically refresh the application in the browser.

+## Single Page Application (SPA)

+A Single Page Application (SPA) is a web application that loads a single HTML page and dynamically updates the content as the user interacts with the app.
+Unlike traditional multi-page applications, SPAs do not require full page reloads when navigating between different views or sections of the application.
+Instead, they use JavaScript to manipulate the DOM and fetch data asynchronously, providing a smoother and more responsive user experience.

+#### Benefits of SPAs

+- Quick loading time: Unlike MPAs, SPAs load the entire application on the initial load, reducing the need for subsequent page loads and improving performance.
+- Fluid user experience: SPAs provide a seamless and interactive user experience by dynamically updating content without full page reloads.
+- Ease in development: SPAs often have a simpler architecture, making it easier for developers to build and maintain the application.
+- Less bandwidth usage: Since SPAs only load the necessary data and resources, they can reduce bandwidth consumption compared to traditional MPAs.

+#### Drawbacks of SPAs

+- SPAs loads a single page which is a disadvantage for SEO as search engines may have difficulty indexing dynamic content.
+- SPAs requires many browser resources, which can lead to performance issues on low-end devices or slow network connections.
+- SPAs are prone to security vulnerabilities, such as cross-site scripting (XSS) attacks, if not properly implemented.